Arshad Merchant, Founder and Managing Director

 Arshad lives in Bethesda, Maryland, with his wife and three boys, and enjoys cooking - with an interest and consummate skill in preparing various ethnic dishes.

 Amanda Huminski, Consultant

-Amanda is a Consultant and Boost Fellow at Boost and brings experience in higher education, program design and implementation, and research.
+Amanda is a Consultant at Boost and brings experience in higher education, program design and implementation, and research.

 In addition to her work at Boost, Amanda recently completed a PhD in Philosophy from The Graduate Center at The City University of New York, a top-ranked Philosophy department.
 Amanda has previously spent many years designing curriculum and teaching undergraduate courses in Business Ethics, Logic, Communications Ethics, and Introduction to Philosophy at Brooklyn College and Medgar Evers College.
 Her academic work focused on feminist philosophy, philosophy of language, and experimental philosophy.

-In her time at The Graduate Center, Amanda had been involved with a number of initiatives to attract and retain Philosophy students from underrepresented groups.
-She was co-coordinator of the New York Society for Women in Philosophy workshop series and has previously sat on the Philosophy department Diversity Recruitment Committee.
-She also co-founded and chaired The Graduate Center chapter of Minorities and Philosophy, which hosts speaker series, pedagogy workshops, and recruitment events, all aimed at making the undergraduate classroom more hospitable to students from a variety of backgrounds.
+In her time at The Graduate Center, Amanda was involved with a number of initiatives to attract and retain Philosophy students from underrepresented groups.
+She was co-coordinator of the New York Society for Women in Philosophy workshop series and sat on the Philosophy department Diversity Recruitment Committee.
+She also co-founded and chaired The Graduate Center chapter of Minorities and Philosophy, which continues to host speaker series, pedagogy workshops, and recruitment events, all aimed at making the undergraduate classroom more hospitable to students from a variety of backgrounds.